xxyzz/WordDumb/README.md

 # WordDumb

-A calibre plugin for creating Kindle Word Wise and X-Ray file.
-Supports MOBI, AZW3 and KFX ebooks.
+A calibre plugin that generates Word Wise and X-Ray files then sends them to Kindle.
+Supports KFX, AZW3 and MOBI eBooks.

 ## Contribute